 Test the solution end-to-end

 System-level testing happens as frequently as possible during the iteration, ideally after every commit.
 However, whatever the circumstances, such full-system integration must be accomplished at least once per iteration.
-Otherwise, the late discovery of defects and issues reflects all the way back to earlier iterations, causing substantial rework and delays.
+Otherwise, the late discovery of defects and issues reflects back to earlier iterations, causing substantial rework and delays.

 - Test and production environment congruity – Environment congruity assures that testing exercises the solution as it would behave in front of live users and decreases the probability that defects will escape into production.